 Hang onto those fallen leaves after you rake them.
 Add them to your compost pile or save dry leaves in an old garbage can or under a tarp so you can use them as mulch in the spring.
 You can also leave them on your lawn mulch them with your lawnmower.
 Take the grass catcher off your mower and mow over the leaves until they’re about dime-size pieces.
 Mulching or composting leaves recycles a natural resource, giving you richer soil for free.

-Be sure to protect water-using equipment from costly damage caused by freezing once the temperature drops.
-Disconnect and drain your outdoor hoses.
-Run your garden hose up over a railing or fence to drain all the water out then roll it up and put it away.
-Empty rain barrels and any water elements in your garden to prevent ice from cracking them.
+Before temperatures drop, protect water-using equipment from costly damage caused by freezing.
+Disconnect outdoor hoses and drain all the water out before storing for the winter.
+You'll also want to empty rain barrels and any water elements in your garden to prevent ice from cracking them.

 Sign up for the Cleveland Water web portal where you can view your actual water usage by the day, or even by the hour.
 Having this data at your fingertips can save you time and money.
 You can make adjustments to your water usage based on when and how much you’re using or quickly spot a potential issue.
 For example, if there is an unusual spike in your water usage or continuous usage is showing at times when you aren't using water it could be the sign of a leak.